Infer-and-widen, or not?: Vignette 3: Inference after the lasso

 \section{Vignette \#3: Inference after the lasso}

-We now consider inference on the set of coefficients selected by the lasso in a linear model \citep{tibshirani1996regression}.
-We again consider the model~\cref{eq:vignette-1}, alongside a fixed design matrix $X \in \RR^{n \times p}$ with unit-normalized columns, i.e., $\nbr{X_1}_2 = \dots = \nbr{X_p}_2 = 1$.
-Our new selection rule is the magnitude-ordered set of features selected by the lasso:
+We now consider inference on the set of coefficients selected by the lasso in a linear model.
+We again consider the model~\cref{eq:vignette-1}, alongside a fixed design matrix $X \in \RR^{n \times p}$.
+Our selection rule is the set of features selected by the lasso estimator $\hat\beta^{(\lambda)}$~\citep{tibshirani1996regression}:

 where